Eforah-oss/yubikey-pgp/README.md

 yubikey-pgp is a wrapper for OpenPGP operations with your YubiKey without having to deal with gpg.

+### Why?

+YubiKeys are great for 2 factor authentication in browsers, but using them for signing commits and SSH directly is also possible.
+But that means dealing with GPG, which is quite user-unfriendly in my opinion.
+This utility automates all the setup.

 ### Installation

 If you put your binaries in `~/.local/bin`: